DelcioKelson/chat-Android-App-/README.md

 # pdm
-chat-Android-App is a mobile Android app builded in java, and use some firebase services.
+chat-Android-App is a mobile chat Android app builded in java, and use some firebase services.